S4 method for class 'sf'

 tau

-(optional) Step of spatial lags.
+(optional) step of spatial lags.

 k

-(optional) Number of nearest neighbors used for prediction.
+(optional) number of nearest neighbors used in prediction.

 theta

-(optional) Weighting parameter for distances.
+(optional) weighting parameter for distances.

 nb

-(optional) The neighbours list.
+(optional) neighbours list.

 threads

-(optional) Whether to remove the linear trend.
+(optional) whether to remove the linear trend.

 Value